duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 - Use this [image](https://www.windows2universe.org/physical_science/physics/electricity/circuit_analogy_water_pipes.html), or one of your own to compare electricity to water flowing through pipes using a pump.

-- Indroduce the topics of resistance and voltage.
+- Indroduce the topics of voltage, current, and resistance.

 - Discuss how to get a current to move using different energy conversions (battery, generator, etc.).